All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: Discussion and Analysis

-We have now seen that searching for a single emulator that performs best across all functions is a fruitless endeavor, but perhaps we shouldn’t even be focused on finding the best emulator in a {\it single} setting. ``{\it Amazing things come from having many good models}" and ``{\it all models are wrong but {\bf many} are useful}" describe the sentiment behind the Rashomon effect, an idea that has gained increasing attention in recent years \citep{fisher2019all, xin2022exploring, rudin2024amazing, visokay2025you}.
-The term was originally coined by Leo Breiman to describe the phenomenon in which multiple distinct models explain the data equally well, yet may lead to different conclusions \citep{breiman2001random}.
-When this occurs (in sensitivity analysis or Bayesian model calibration, for example) it may signal a lack of identifiability or model discrepancy.
-Conversely, agreement among similarly accurate (yet distinct) emulators can increase confidence in the results.
+\kr{These results suggest that searching for a single emulator that performs best across all functions is a fruitless endeavor, and that focusing on identifying the best emulator in a {\it single} setting may be misguided.} ``{\it Amazing things come from having many good models}" and ``{\it all models are wrong but {\bf many} are useful}" describe the sentiment behind the Rashomon effect, an idea that has gained increasing attention in recent years \citep{fisher2019all, xin2022exploring, rudin2024amazing, visokay2025you}.
+The term `Rashomon effect` was originally coined by Leo Breiman to describe the phenomenon in which multiple distinct models explain the data equally well, yet may lead to different conclusions \citep{breiman2001random}. \kr{When this occurs (in sensitivity analysis or Bayesian model calibration, for example) it may signal underlying limitations in the modeling assumptions or data, including potential issues related to parameter identifiability or model discrepancy.} Conversely, agreement among similarly accurate (yet distinct) emulators can increase confidence in the results.
 A short case study illustrating this idea is provided in the supplement.